Ethiopia inquiry shows Boeing MAX hurtling uncontrolled to disaster

 “Following this checklist did not appear to allow the pilots to regain control of the aircraft.”

+GRAPHIC: Ethiopian Airlines crash interactive, click tmsnrt.rs/2ChBW5M GRAPHIC: Boeing 737 MAX customers interactive, click tmsnrt.rs/2UJzRXj

-Reporting by Jason Neely in Addis Ababa, Eric Johnson in Seattle, Katharine Houreld and Maggie Fick in Nairobi, Tim Hepher in Paris, Jamie Freed in Singapore, Tracy Rusinski in Chicago, David Shepardson in Washington; Writing by Andrew Cawthorne; Editing by Alexandra Hudson
+Reporting by Jason Neely in Addis Ababa, Eric Johnson in Seattle, Katharine Houreld and Maggie Fick in Nairobi, Tim Hepher in Paris, Jamie Freed in Singapore, Tracy Rucinski in Chicago, David Shepardson in Washington; Writing by Andrew Cawthorne and Grant McCool; Editing by Alexandra Hudson and Sonya Hepinstall